Home

 If you’re using pattern, keep it simple (checks and stripes are the easiest to weave and used to be the most common in country homes).

-A few embroidered pieces can add a lot of flair to your country style decorating (make them yourself if you have the time and inclination!)
+A few embroidered pieces can add a lot of flair to your rustic country style decor (make them yourself if you have the time and inclination!)

 Consider sheer, plain curtains for the windows.
-They let the light in but help to mask out ‘non-country’ views and colors.
-Layer them up with heavier but informal-looking drapes for a more substantial look.
+They let the light in but help to mask out 'non-country' views and colors.
+Loosely woven, crinkly sheer linens (or cheesecloth) can look sensational!
+If necessary, layer a sheer curtain up with heavier, informal-looking drapes for a more substantial look.

 • on a bedspread.